OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 2.  **Frontend CLI (`onefabric`):** the primary user interface for the tool, managed from the OpenNebula frontend.
 It acts as a central point of control for the entire cluster.
 When you run a command like `onefabric list`, the tool uses SSH to connect to the relevant KVM hosts and remotely execute commands inside the Fabric Manager VM using `virsh` and the QEMU guest agent.
 This allows an administrator to manage the NVSwitch hardware across all hosts from a single console.

 ### Key Scenarios for OpenNebula NVIDIA Fabric Manager

+The OpenNebula NVIDIA Fabric Manager Integration is essential for this cases:

 - To enable Shared NVSwitch Virtualization for OpenNebula VMs.
 - To dynamically partition NVSwitch devices across compute hosts.